 features and image intensities.
 The course will address both hand crafted features and learned features with deep learning approaches.

-So it will be mixture of established ane emerging methods for object detection, recognition, pose estimation and tracking.
+So it will be mixture of established and emerging methods for object detection, recognition and pose estimation.

-In the end, the students will have a thorough description of the most important tracking and detection techniques.
+In the end, the students will have a thorough description of the most important object detection and pose estimation techniques.
 They should

 be able to understand and implement those solutions and apply them in reasonably complex problems.